evolbioinfo/gotree/doc/source/treetools.rst

 Tool list
 ===================================

-The **bstools** package comes with several executables to handle phylogenetic trees.
+**GoTree** package comes with several executables to handle phylogenetic trees.
 The list is given below, withe description of their usage.

 .. toctree::
    :maxdepth: 1